 The most dangerous roads in Waterford

-10 crash black spots in Waterford over the last 10 years, ranked by the number of people injured.
-Waterford ranks #256 statewide.
+8 crash black spots in Waterford over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
+Waterford ranks #254 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.